nordtechtiger/quickbuild/README.md

 # Quickbuild
 > [!WARNING]
-> Quickbuild is currently in a very early beta and is undergoing major changes.
+> Quickbuild is currently in early beta and is undergoing major changes.
 Expect frequent crashes, segmentation faults, and undefined behaviour.
 Please see [the roadmap](https://github.com/nordtechtiger/quickbuild/issues/1) for more information.

 ## "What is this?"